 For instance, the Centre for Disease Control and Prevention has been updating their website on a wide-rang of information on COVID-19 since the outbreak started, including scientific articles, preventative methods and dealing with an infection to list a few.

 However, sensible, logical, and factual information can be tedious and boring for the average person.

-As an average person myself, who find complex scientific papers tedious to read through or understand, it was important to find an alternative to stay informed without becoming vulnerable to media hysteria.
+As an average person myself, who find complex scientific papers tedious to read through or understand, it is important to find alternative sources to stay informed while avoiding becoming vulnerable to media hysteria.

 Choose a news source carefully, and keep it simple.